frankcollins3/Nutritional-Sleep/README.md

 or in nutritional sleep iteration would be current fast.

 dashboard & calendar will be almost the whole app.
-// GotchaSheep -----> TomaGatchi knockoff: sheep.feed() && tend heart bar levels. [might link this to "food list" and allow human to feed sheep the food it would've eaten while fasting]
+// GotchaSheep -----> TomaGatchi knockoff:
+1:sheep.feed() && tend heart bar levels. [might link this to "food list" and allow human to feed sheep the food it would've eaten while fasting]
+2 human stays happy fasting.
+Sheep helps human.

 bookmarking a message to myself that in noticing: